What inspired you to go into medicine?

 I really wanted to help others and I was inspired by my father, who is also a physician.
 I went into pediatric gastroenterology because I love nutrition.
 I was fascinated by the ways diet can improve health.

 What do you do as a provider at MGfC?

 I am the medical director for the Center for Feeding and Nutrition where I see children with feeding difficulties with an amazing team of speech and language pathologists with special training in feeding and swallowing.
 I also work with occupational therapists, social workers, a dietitian and a psychologist.
 I also see patients in the John Hancock Raising Healthy Hearts Program and help children with overweight or obesity reach a healthier body mass index (BMI).
 In this clinic, I work with a wonderful team as well, which includes a health coach, dietitian, nurse practitioner and more.

 What gives you the greatest joy in your profession?

 I love making a difference in my patients’ lives and seeing them thrive!
 I also love teaching medical students, residents and fellows and creating impactful research studies that will hopefully improve patient care.

-To schedule an appointment or learn more about referrals to MGHfC, go to the MGHfC Appointments & Referrals page.
+To schedule an appointment or learn more about referrals to MGfC, go to the MGfC Appointments & Referrals page.